 The 10 Best Infrared Heaters

 This wiki has been updated 40 times since it was first published in March of 2015.
 There is no need to waste money warming a whole home when you can instead heat up whatever room you are occupying.
 Sit at your desk, lounge on the couch, or work in the garage in comfort, thanks to one of these affordable and efficient infrared heaters.
 These units utilize light to create warmth, so they are safe for indoor use, and will not pollute the air or affect humidity levels.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes